 It’s hard to find someone who doesn’t like French fries.
 Who doesn’t want to munch on a hot, crispy, salty stick of potato?
-But not all fries are equal: there’s always a best French fry out there.
-Every year the people at The Daily Meal taste-test fries at restaurants across America, and judges pick the 10 best ones.
-This year’s #1 fries come from Balthazar in New York.
-You can put all kinds of toppings on fries, like green chili peppers, Chinese mustard sauce, and fried eggs.
-But if you like them plain, you can go for a long curly one: the longest fry in the world stretched 34 inches!
+But not all fries are equal: there’s always a best – or biggest – French fry out there.
+The longest fry in the world was a curly fry that stretched 34 inches!
 That should be enough for dinner.

 Wee ones: If you slice through a potato and look at the flat side you cut, what shape do you see?